272004/visual-recognition-with-discovery-coreml/README.md

 # Visual Recognition and Discovery with Core ML starter kit

 Classify images with [Watson Visual Recognition][vizreq] and [Core ML][core_ml], and then query [Watson Discovery][discovery] with the classification results.

-The images are classified offline using a deep neural network that is trained by Visual Recognition, and the results are sent to the Discovery service.
+The images are classified offline using a deep neural network that is trained by Visual Recognition.
+Then the app takes the classification that Visual Recognition returns and sends it in a query to the Discovery service to return more information about the objects in the image.

 ## Before you begin
 - Consider downloading and configuring the [Visual Recognition with Core ML starter kit][vizreq_with_coreml] before using this starter.
-If you already completed that starter, skip the next sections and go to [Importing the frameworks from the SDK](#importing-the-frameworks-from-the-sdk)
+If you already completed that starter, skip the next sections and go to [Installing the Watson Swift SDK](#installing-the-watson-swift-sdk).
 - Make sure that you have installed [Xcode 9][xcode_download] or later and iOS 11.0 or later.
 These versions are required to support Core ML.

 ## Getting the files